sameersegal/Mela2025/README.md

    - Create two script files:

      **File 1: mailer.gs**
-     - Copy the contents of `mailer.gs` from this repository
+     - Copy the contents of `copy_to_sheets/mailer.gs` from this repository

      **File 2: backend.gs**
-     - Copy the contents of `backend.gs` from this repository
+     - Copy the contents of `copy_to_sheets/backend.gs` from this repository

 4. **Link to Google Cloud Project**
    - In the Apps Script editor, click on the project settings (gear icon)